 Per IPEDS definition, retention rates "examine the percentage of first-time students enrolled in the fall of the prior year that are still enrolled in the fall of the current year" and "measures the percentage of first-time students who return to the institution to continue their studies the following fall".
-The retention rate reported for First-Time, Full-Time students entering in Fall 2021 in the IPEDS Fall Enrollment Survey for Auguste Escoffier School of Culinary Arts in Boulder and reported on the College Navigator website is 59%.
+The retention rate reported for First-Time, Full-Time students entering in Fall 2022 in the IPEDS Fall Enrollment Survey for AESCA in Boulder and reported on the College Navigator website is 60%.